Hypergraph polynomials and the Bernardi process: Jaeger trees

 \begin{definition} A spanning tree $T$ of $\bip \HH$ is called a \emph{$V$-cut} (resp.\ \emph{$E$-cut}) \emph{Jaeger tree} if in the tour of $T$, each non-edge of $T$ is cut at its violet (resp.\ emerald) endpoint. \end{definition}

-We say that a spanning tree of $\Bip \HH$ is a \emph{Jaeger tree} if it is either a $V$-cut or an $E$-cut Jaeger tree.
+We say that a spanning tree of $\bip \HH$ is a \emph{Jaeger tree} if it is either a $V$-cut or an $E$-cut Jaeger tree.
 I.e., Jaeger trees are distinguished by the property that in their tours, each non-edge is skipped for the first time at its endpoint of the same fixed color.
-See Figure \ref{fig:Jaeger-trees} for an example.
-We will see that such trees are exactly the outcomes of our hypergraphical Bernardi processes.
-Let us prove the easier implication first.